adorsys/datasafe/docs/architecture.md

 This is the service to to store and read documents from the DFS.
 The only change to the old ExtendedStoreConnection is that the encryption of the path is no more part of this service.
-It has to be done by the client, e.g. the implementation of the [DFSDocusafeService](#DFSDocusafeService).
+It has to be done by the client, e.g. the implementation of the [DFSDatasafeService](#DFSDatasafeService).
 So this service stores and retrieves the data as they are.
 Another difference to the old ExtendedStoreConnection is that MetaInformation is no more supported.
 Only the data can be stored with a name.
 No further information like size, last changed data are supported.